 The Forest Accelerator: investing in the future of forest conservation

-It’s no secret that forests are disappearing at a devastating rate.
-And along with them the species that thrive under their canopy, the services they provide, and the awe and wonder they inspire.
-Whether it’s due to agricultural expansion, exploitation or weak governance, ultimately, deforestation is a symptom of a global system that does not value forests in their natural state.
+Forests are disappearing.
+As are the species that thrive under their canopies and the services they provide to communities worldwide.
+Whether it’s due to agricultural expansion, resource exploitation or weak governance, ultimately, deforestation is a symptom of a global system that does not value forests in their natural state.

 Local conservation organisations play a crucial role in sustaining the tropical forests that we all depend on.
 BirdLife’s local Partners have had remarkable success in securing legal protection for threatened forests around the world, and in supporting local communities to conserve their forests.
-But too often conservation initiatives do not reach their full potential because they are built on traditional NGO structures with insecure funding cycles: how can a conservationist think of innovate, future-proof solutions when they are not sure if their work will be funded next year?
+But too often conservation initiatives do not reach their full potential because they are built on traditional NGO structures with insecure funding cycles.
+How can a conservationist think of innovative and future-proof solutions when they are not sure if their work will have funding next year?

 The Accelerator Effect: we invest in the teams behind bold forest landscape programmes

-The Accelerator is an initiative of the Trillion Trees joint venture, comprising three of the biggest conservation organisations in the world (BirdLife, WCS, and WWF), and representing over 100 forest landscape programmes.
+The Accelerator is an initiative of Trillion Trees: a joint venture comprising three of the biggest conservation organisations in the world (BirdLife, WCS, and WWF), and representing over 100 forest landscape programmes.

 Located in the southeast of Madagascar, Tsitongambarika tropical forest is a protected area home to unique wildlife.
 New species of plants and animals continue to be discovered, and the forest is a vital water supply for local people.
 It also provides them with valuable materials on which their livelihoods depend, including food, firewood, charcoal and timber.
 Yet the site is extremely threatened, and with it, the essential services it provides.